Q: What is Amazon Systems Manager?

 Q: What is the difference between Secrets Manager and Parameter Store?

-AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management, which can include secrets.
+Amazon Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management, which can include secrets.
 Data such as database connection strings, passwords, and license codes can be stored as parameter values and can be audited and access controlled.
 Values stored can be either plain text or encrypted data.
 You can then reference values by using the unique name of the parameter.
-You can reference Systems Manager parameters to build generic configuration and automation scripts for use across AWS services such as Amazon ECS and AWS CloudFormation.
+You can reference Systems Manager parameters to build generic configuration and automation scripts for use across Amazon Web Services services such as Amazon ECS and Amazon CloudFormation.

 Q: Should I use Parameter Store or Secrets Manager?